SamuelPavlik/TOptionalPtr/README.md

 ### Run-time performance

-The first disadvantage is the performance overhead of creating the TOptional objects over regular invalidation checks.
-For this reason, performance tests have been implemented and can be found in Unreal Editor's Test Automation under OptionalPtr.Performance.
+The first disadvantage is the performance overhead of creating the TOptionalPtr objects over regular invalidation checks.
+For this reason, performance tests have been implemented and can be found in Unreal Editor's Test Automation under OptionalPtr.
+Performance.
 All the performance tests work with a simple function that creates and returns new object.
 The results are averaged out over 100 000 repetitions.
 Following are results for when a non-UObject is supplied:

 | # of consecutive function calls | Regular | TOptionalPtr | Total Delta | Delta per # of consecutive calls |
 | --- | --- | --- | --- | --- |